 CAREER-TECHNICAL STUDENT ORGANIZATION (CTSO)

 Program provides students with co-curricular CTSO opportunities integral to curriculum, instruction and assessment.
-(Community schools are not required, but are encouraged, to provide a CTSO.)

 Course of Study